coodoo/flowery/readme.md

 Roadmap
 -------

-1. Make it colorful, I've yet to figure out how to make colorful text in console

-2. A Sublime Text Editor package which mark errors in place and provide tooltips when mouse hovered it.
+- A Sublime Text Editor package which mark errors in place and provide tooltips when mouse hovered it.
 (Total python noob here, any help would be highly appreciated)

 See [discussion here](https://github.com/facebook/flow/issues/768).